congosto/telegram-tracker-light/README.md

 ### Local enviroment

 This tool connects to Telegram's API.
-It generates JSON files containing channel's data, including channel's information and posts.
+It generates csv files containing channel's data, including channel's information and posts.
 You can search for a specific channel, or a set of channels provided in a text file (one channel per line.)

 You can access it in command mode, but with the **menu.py** script you can download in a controlled way